FAIR DINKUM GARAGES FAIR DINKUM BUILDS FAIR DINKUM SHEDS FAIR DINKUM CARPORTS FAIR DINKUM BARNS FAIR DINKUM STORAGE FAIR DINKUM PATIOS

 Rural blocks, town blocks, properties in regional centres and lifestyle blocks on the urban fringe each carry different requirements, and councils across Inland NSW interpret the rules in their own way.
 We can help you work out what applies to your land and arrange the relevant approvals as part of your project.
 For a fuller breakdown of the rules, see our guide on council approval for sheds in NSW.
 If you're planning a garage instead, the rules differ slightly and are covered in our garage approval guide for NSW.

-Site Visit
+Site visit

 We’ll assess your site and advise what might work best for your location.

-Design & Quote
+Design & quote

 We’ll find out what you need and design it to suit.
 We’ll then supply a quote for your consideration.